drnsmith/Histopathology-AI-BreastCancer/README.md

 - **Clustering**:
   - Applied hierarchical clustering on extracted features to identify distinct patterns in benign vs. malignant samples.
-  - Visualized relationships between samples using dendrograms.
+  - Visualised relationships between samples using dendrograms.

 - **Statistical Analysis**:
   - Conducted t-tests and ANOVA to rank features based on their ability to distinguish between classes.